uesseu/chainiter/README.md

 result = ChainIter(range(50)).map(test).filter(filt_test).calc().get()
 ```

-It can be used as iterator.
+It can be used as iterator in for statement.

 ```python
 def test(x):